-Furthermore, the authors stress the need to distinguish satisfaction with democracy from political satisfaction, which consists of citizens' evaluations of the performance of authorities and their political results (Zmerli, Newton and Montero, 2007).
+Furthermore, the authors stress the need to distinguish satisfaction with democracy from political satisfaction, which consists of citizens' evaluations of the performance of authorities and their political results.
 Although citizens of advanced economies remain largely committed to democratic principles, they have gradually been losing trust in political institutions.
+For example, as a result of the EU's economic adjustment programme, citizens in crisis-hit countries appear to have become 'detached' from their democratic political system (Armingeon, Guthmann, and Weisstanner 2016).
+Nevertheless, in this regard, other studies stress the importance of institutional performance (Torcal 2014).

 Despite the fact that the theory of social capital gives more weight to the variables of civic participation and levels of trust in democracy than it gives to socioeconomic conditions in explaining trust, there is robust evidence that trust is associated with economic equality and equality of opportunities (Delhey and Newton, 2005; Nannestad, 2008; Rothstein and Uslaner, 2005).
 Countries with significant inequalities suffer from limited trust in their institutions (Zmerli and Castillo, 2015).
 Various authors maintain that the increasingly unequal distribution of incomes and wealth is responsible for a general decrease in trust (Putnam, 1993; Fukuyama, 1995).
-As inequality increases, so does the social distance between people, leading them to believe that they have less in common and, in the medium term, resulting in the development of different cultures (Fairbrother and Martin, 2013; Rothstein, 2011).
+As inequality increases, so does the social distance between people, leading them to believe that they have less in common and, in the medium term, resulting in the development of different cultures (Fairbrother and Martin, 2013).
 While trust is strengthened among the upwardly socially mobile, the opposite is true for those with little social mobility (Yaojun, Savage and Warde, 2008).
 At a more individual level, there is also evidence that situations of socioeconomic difficulty, such as unemployment, are associated with a reduction in trust (Iravany and Dindar, 2011).
+Therefore, there is a broad consensus in the literature regarding the importance of inequality, but the opposite is also true.
+Bergh and Bjørnskov (2014), for example, find that low levels of social trust have a more direct impact on inequality and low economic development.